Inspiring Wellness, One Smile at A Time

 The connection between dental work and TMJ has less to do with the procedures themselves and more to do with the position your mouth is in while they happen.

-In order to access your teeth and gums, a dental specialist needs you to keep your mouth open wide for a long period of time.
+In order to access your teeth and gums, a dental specialist needs you to keep your mouth open wide for an extended period.
 It’s this sustained movement that can lead to a TMJ flare-up, since it requires the jaw muscles to work overtime.
 Depending on the procedure, you may also experience oral and/or facial inflammation that leads to further worsening of your TMJ symptoms.

 Some of the most common TMJ symptoms you may experience after dental work include: